greg-raven/Uncommon-Sense/_posts/2015-03-28-dishonesty-is-the-default.md

 ---
-title: 'Dishonesty is the default'
+title: "Dishonesty is the default"
 layout: post
 categories:
 - truth